Frequently Asked Questions

 This support begins at the time of diagnosis, not just after the baby is born.
 It can be thought of as "hospice in the womb" (including birth planning, emotional support for the mother and the rest of the family, and preliminary medical decision-making before the baby is born) as well as more traditional hospice and palliative care at home after birth (if the baby lives longer than a few minutes or hours).
 It includes essential newborn care such as warmth, comfort, and nutrition.
 Palliative care can also include medical treatments intended to improve the baby's life.
 This approach supports families through the rest of the pregnancy, through decision-making before and after birth, and through their grief.
 Perinatal hospice also enables families to make meaningful plans for the baby's life, birth, and death, honoring the baby as well as the baby's family.

 Perinatal hospice is not a place.
 It is a model of care, an extra layer of support that can easily be incorporated into standard pregnancy and birth care.
 Ideally, it is a comprehensive and multidisciplinary team approach that can include obstetricians, perinatologists, labor & delivery nurses, neonatologists, NICU staff, clergy, and social workers, as well as genetic counselors, midwives, traditional hospice and palliative care professionals, and others.
 The concept was first proposed in the medical literature in 1997 and has now grown to well over 350 programs worldwide.
 Many articles have been published in major journals such as the American Journal of Obstetrics and Gynecology and the Journal of Reproductive Medicine.
 A study of perinatal medical professionals in France found that the vast majority — well over 90 percent — support offering perinatal palliative care as a regular option.
+And a 2019 committee opinion on perinatal palliative care from American College of Obstetricians and Gynecologists, also endorsed by the Society for Maternal-Fetal Medicine and American Academy of Pediatrics, encourages health care providers and institutions to develop PPC programs.

-Where can parents find perinatal hospice support?
+Where can parents find perinatal hospice and palliative care support?

 See the list of perinatal hospice programs, or ask your caregivers.
 (If your caregivers don't yet know about perinatal hospice, show them this website and help inform them!)